Backed by academic research and market data.

 - Paying more doesn’t guarantee faster sales or higher prices.

-- What matters is service quality: pricing accuracy, negotiation skill, and presentation.
+- What matters most is service quality: pricing accuracy, negotiation skill, and presentation.

 For Readers Who Want the Full Picture: